Why you should make anti-inflammatory desserts

 10. Birthday cake

-The ultimate anti-inflammatory dessert challenge has to be birthday cake.
+So, is cake good for inflammation?
+Maybe not in most cases, but this recipe does take the cake (pun intended).
+Needless to say, the ultimate anti-inflammatory dessert challenge award goes to the tried-and-true birthday cake.
 After all, the stakes are high.
 But this recipe nails it.
 It's low-sugar, grain-free, but still delivers on that classic birthday cake taste.
 The "cake" is a mixture of oat flour, almond flour, and eggs, which are blended together for a moist-yet-fluffy texture.
 The frosting is a mixture of coconut milk and vanilla extract; it's truly all you need to sweeten it up.
-Even without the candles, this dessert is on fire.
+Even without the candles, this dessert is on fire (birthday candles, not included).